EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Introduction

 To create such a partial orientation, we start with a greedy algorithm that allocates a set of items to each agent such that every agent in $T$ is non-envied.
-This initial step ensures that the set of items, $X_i$, allocated to an agent $i \in [n]$ is such that $X_i \subseteq E(i,j)$ for some $j \in [n]$.
-Moreover, this partial orientation is $\efx$ where if a vertex is envied, the vertex that envies her is certainly non-envied.
+This initial step ensures that the set $X_i$ of items allocated to any agent $i \in [n]$ is such that $X_i \subseteq E(i,j)$ for some $j \in [n]$.
+Moreover, this partial orientation is $\efx$ wherein any vertex that has envy is certainly non-envied.
 We then try to orient unallocated items incident to a non-envied vertex to her while maintaining partial $\efx$ until the only unallocated edges are between a non-envied and an envied vertex.

 Once we find a partial $\efx$ orientation with certain useful properties, we can go two ways (of our choice) to have a complete allocation.
-We can either compute, in polynomial time, (i) an $\efx$ orientation where at least $n/2$ agents are $\efx$, and the remaining agents are $1/2$-$\efx$, or (ii) an exact $\efx$ allocation.
-For the latter, we know that since EFX orientations do not necessarily exist for bipartite multi-graphs, we have to allocate the remaining edges to a vertex other than their endpoints, which will create a wasteful (albeit an $\efx$) allocation.
+We can either compute, in polynomial time, (i) an orientation where at least $n/2$ agents are $\efx$, and the remaining agents are $1/2$-$\efx$ (Theorem~\ref{thm:1/2-efx}), or (ii) an exact $\efx$ allocation (Theorem~\ref{thm:multi-bipartite-main}).
+For the latter, we know that since $\efx$ orientations do not necessarily exist for bipartite multi-graphs, we have to allocate the remaining edges to a vertex other than their endpoints, which will create a wasteful (albeit an $\efx$) allocation.

 Before finding a complete allocation, we have ensured, by one of our properties, that both non-envied and envied vertices are satisfied enough with what is allocated to them that they will not envy if we give all the unallocated edges adjacent to them to a specific third vertex.
 We, therefore, safely allocate the remaining items from the set $E(i,j)$ to a specific agent $k \neq i,j$, and finally compute an $\efx$ allocation.